Giving Support to Child

 Boy Shaking Head While Refusing Food

 Behavioral changes are also common indicators that stress is affecting your child’s development.
 You might notice increased irritability, mood swings, or withdrawal from activities they once enjoyed.
-Sleep disturbances, such as difficulty falling asleep or staying asleep, are another red flag, as quality sleep is essential for growth.
 If you observe these signs, it’s important to address the underlying stressors and seek professional help if necessary to prevent long-term effects on your child’s growth and overall well-being.

 What You Can Do As a Parent